Pilot Project Awards for Research on Pain, Aging, and Disability

 Terms of Award

-- Awardees are expected to participate in UF CAMPAS seminars and career development activities.
+- Awardees are expected to participate in all UF CAMPAS seminars and career development activities.

 - Awardees must comply with all IRB policies.
 Applicants whose proposals will require IRB approval should demonstrate they have taken preliminary steps to prepare submissions, so minimal time will be lost in securing approval.
 Funding cannot be released until IRB approvals are in place.